A problem-solving booth for Mental Health Awareness Week 2017

 Related news stories

 Our short courses will appeal to a broad range of practitioners in psychiatry, psychology, nursing and social work and focus on working with...

-If you are involved in adult mental health we have a range of courses specifically designed to develop skills, insight and knowledge that will...
+If you are interested in adult mental health and wellbeing we have a range of courses specifically designed to develop your skills, knowledge and...